nauzetEdmundo/nauzetEdmundo/README.md

 - 👋 Hi, I’m @nauzetEdmundo
 - 👀 I’m interested in universe, other world, history
 - 🌱 I’m currently learning to write a novel
-- 💞️ I’m looking to collaborate on cRUZ ROJA
+- 💞️ I’m looking to collaborate on Cruz Roja
-- 📫 How to reach me IS SIMPLE
+- 📫 How to reach me call me
-- 😄 Pronouns: ...I´M
+- 😄 Pronouns:
 - ⚡ Fun fact: I can´t get out
 -
 -